-Notice of Redemption.
-The Trustee is required to give notice of redemption to the registered owners affected by such redemption at least 20 days but not more than 60 days before each redemption date, and to send such notice of redemption by first class mail (or, with respect to Series 2017-A Bonds held by DTC, by an express delivery service for delivery on the next following Business Day).
-Each notice of redemption will specify the Series 2017-A Bonds to be redeemed; the maturity date and interest rate of the Series 2017-A Bonds to be redeemed; the redemption date; the CUSIP numbers of the Series 2017-A Bonds to be redeemed, the redemption price and the place or places where amounts due upon such redemption will be payable and if less than all of the Series 2017-A Bonds of a maturity date and interest rate are to be redeemed, the numbers of the Series 2017-A Bonds and the portions of Series 2017-A Bonds to be redeemed; any condition to the redemption; and that on the redemption date, and upon the satisfaction of any such condition, the Series 2017-A Bonds to be redeemed shall cease to bear interest.
+The Trustee is required to give notice of redemption to the registered owners affected by such redemption at least 30 days but not more than 60 days before each redemption date, and to send such notice of redemption by first-class mail (or, with respect to Series 2018-A Bonds held by DTC, by an express delivery service for delivery on the next following Business Day).
+Each notice of redemption will specify the Series 2018-A Bonds to be redeemed; the redemption date; the CUSIP numbers of the Series 2018-A Bonds to be redeemed, the redemption price and the place or places where amounts due upon such redemption will be payable and if less than all of the Series 2018-A Bonds are to be redeemed, the numbers of the Series 2018-A Bonds and the portions of Series 2018-A Bonds to be redeemed; any condition to the redemption; and that on the redemption date, and upon the satisfaction of any such condition, the Series 2018-A Bonds to be redeemed shall cease to bear interest.